Roulette Odds Calculator & Probability Guide

 - Odds of 10 Reds in a Row: 1 in 1,376 (Approx 0.07%)

-While 0.07% sounds rare, in a session of 1,000 spins (typical for an hour of speed roulette), there is a significant chance you will encounter a streak of 10.
+While 0.07% sounds rare, in a session of 1,000 spins (typical for an hour of speed roulette), there is a massive chance you will encounter a streak of 10.
 If you started with a £5 bet, your 10th bet would need to be £2,560.
-Most tables have a £1,000 or £2,000 limit, meaning the Martingale fails mathematically due to table caps.
+Because most tables have a £1,000 limit, the Martingale fails due to table caps.

 2. The “Gambler’s Fallacy”